Bust Half Dollars (1807-1839): Affordable Vintage

 Variety Premium Examples

-- 1828 Curl 2, Square Base 2 (Overton-117) — minute 2 shape differences, premium $400+
+- 1828 Curl 2, Square Base 2 (Overton-117), verify the minute numeral differences with a specialist reference.

-- 1834 Large Letters Reverse — separate die variety, modest premium
+- 1834 Large Letters Reverse, separate die variety, modest premium

 Start Your Bust Half Hunt

-10 min readCoins to explore
+11 min readCoins to explore

 All coins →1907 Saint-Gaudens Double Eagle